Indie Spotlight - Operation Outsmart

 "Thrusters make everything better." - Science

-Ultimately, if you enjoy games that give you the freedom to creatively engineer vehicles, then Operation Outsmart is a can't miss title.
-Be sure to support their Kickstarter, wishlist the game on Steam (and check out their free demo), and follow them on Twitter.
+Ultimately, if you enjoy games that give you the freedom to creatively engineer vehicles, then Operation Outsmart is a can't miss title - be sure to follow them on Twitter for updates!
 You can also listen to my interview with Seyed at the end of our latest episode of Quit The Build (starts at 49:11):